leeton1412/myshrink/README.md

 ### Goals

-The aim of this website is to provide a quick, easy to use, and intuative system so friends can quickly build and play tournaments between each other
+The aim of this website is to provide a quick, easy to use, and intuative system so managers can quickly view their shrink

 ### Users

-The predicted users of the site will be Friendship Groups, Tournament Organisers, Gaming Websites and Small Event Organisers.
+The predicted users of the site will be Managers, Area Directors, Colleagues and Depots.

 ### User Stories
-1. A group of friends looking to compete against each other in a tournament environment.
-2. Tournament Organisers looking to create a more simplictic approach.
-3. Tournament Organisers looking for a cheaper approach for smaller events.
-4. Gaming websites looking to create articles on Esports.
-5. A Small event Organiser looking to find a quick solution to an Esports competitive tournament setting.
-6. Fans of Esports who wish to create their own brackets and predict player movement.
+1. Managers looking to view their shrink to see what needs investigating.
+2. Area Managers looking for a quick and accurate view of a stores shrink level.
+3. Colleagues looking to take a bigger role within their store.
+4. Depots looking for a more store driving view to help assist them with the performance management.
+5. Managers looking to find out what theyve done for shrink before their performance reviews.

 ### Thoughts Behind The Design

-The website colors and fonts are designed to give the page a dark intense feel.
-Having competed in Esports, the feeling of an intense atmosphere is something I can relate to.
-I believe that this sort of feeling is important to give the site a competitive feeling.
+The app is designed using Materialize to elp comply to good UX design.
+The colors are chosen to match those of similar apps avaliable to Tesco colleagues to try give a familiar feel to it.

 ### Colors and theme of the website.